Villa Life in the Arcetri

 Pregnant with the child of her lover, Henry Joël Le Savoureux, the Parisian doctor treating her for “neurasthenia after the death of Oda [her first child],” Loy had agreed to move to Florence with her husband to avoid scandal when Haweis agreed to claim the child (Burke 102).
 As a condition, he demanded that they relocate from Paris to the Villino Ombrellino when a friend offered them her remaining lease for the year, lasting until summer (Burke 104).
 In Florence, they found an “Italian city with a strong English accent” and a well-populated Anglo-American community (Harold Acton, quoted by Burke 106).

 In these first months, at a distance from the city that could feel isolating for the pregnant Loy, the couple – or sometimes just Stephen – began acquaintances with other English residents living in Florence.
-After several months at the Villino Ombrellino, the couple and the baby Joella moved into the city.
+After several months at the Villino Ombrellino, the couple and the baby Joella moved into a rented apartment in Oltrarno section of the city.
 Loy found herself amidst the jostling energies of avant-garde invaders in Renaissance-laden Florence.

 The Olr’arno / Oltrarno / Across the Arno